 The offer is valid through November 4, 2017, on up to $1,500 worth of purchases, and doesn’t require signing up or registering.
 Simply use your card through the mobile payment and you’ll earn an extra point for each dollar spent once the transaction posts.

-It applies to cards in the Sapphire line: specifically, the Chase Sapphire® (which is no longer available for new applications), the Chase Sapphire Preferred® and the Chase Sapphire Reserve℠.
+It applies to cards in the Sapphire line: specifically, the Chase Sapphire® (which is no longer available for new applications), the Chase Sapphire Preferred® and the Chase Sapphire Reserve®.

 While the option to make mobile payments is still only available in select brick-and-mortar stores and chains, there’s no doubt that mobile wallets are becoming more popular as phones supporting the technology become more widespread.S

 In just the past few years, we’ve seen some larger chains in the U.S., such as Walgreens, begin to accept contact-free payments from smartphones.
 Meanwhile, contactless payments are widely accepted internationally.
-Since the Chase Sapphire Preferred® Card carries no foreign transaction fees, this promotion could be particularly helpful if you’re traveling in the next month.
+Since the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® card carry no foreign transaction fees, this promotion could be particularly helpful if you’re traveling in the next month.

 Of course, the best way to maximize this promotion is by using mobile payments for purchases within the bonus categories on the two currently-available Sapphire cards: dining and travel.
 Although many travel service providers and restaurants — outside of fast food — don’t have contactless payment available yet, there’s still a great way to make it work when making online purchases.